Does Drinking Wine Help Prevent Eye Disease?

 Drusen in the macular area

-If dry AMD is allowed to progress, new, fragile blood vessels begin to form.
-These blood vessels have a tendency to leak and bleed, thereby causing more death and destruction to the retina.
-This is the “wet” form of AMD.
-The anti-inflammatory and anti-oxidative properties of resveratrol are believed to reduce the incidence of the formation of the fragile, leaky blood vessels which are so destructive in the wet form of AMD.
+If left unchecked, dry AMD can progress to the formation of new, fragile blood vessels.
+These vessels are prone to leaking and bleeding, further contributing to the degeneration of the retina, known as “wet” AMD.
+Resveratrol’s anti-inflammatory and antioxidative properties are thought to reduce the likelihood of forming these fragile, leaky blood vessels that are particularly destructive in the wet form of AMD.

 fundus photo of retinal damage due to diabetes